Free Account Opening + AMC Free Demat

 3. Category III: High Net Worth Individual Investors (HNI)

-High Net Worth Individuals (HNI) form Category III of NCD investors, which include resident Indian individuals or Hindu Undivided Families who apply through Karta for an amount exceeding 10 lakhs.
+High Net Worth Individuals (HNI) form Category III of NCD investors, which include resident Indian individuals or Hindu Undivided Families who apply through Karta for an amount exceeding Rs.
+10 lakhs.

 4. Category IV: Retail Individual Investors (RII)